Ringdown/ringdown.github.io/thinkpad-l13-yoga.md

 To each their own, as always.
 I've worked off and on with ThinkPads since Junior High.
 I love their keyboards, I love their trackpads, I can use them for hours at a time without discomfort.

-You can look at the ThinkPad webpage and oogle at the stuff they advertize, but I'll sum it up for you with two facts about all ThinkPads:
+You can look at the ThinkPad webpage and ogle at the stuff they advertize, but I'll sum it up for you with two facts about all ThinkPads:
 1. Waterproof Keyboard
-2. MIL-SPEC durability
+2. MIL-SPEC durability (military specification)

 This isn't false advertising.
 Here's an example:
 ![ThinkPads on the actual Internation Space Station](https://blogs.esa.int/tim-peake/files/2016/03/25868466171_bd3bdd3d6b_o.jpg)